alisonludick/first-cloud-portfolio/README.md

 # My Serverless Portfolio with AWS and ReactJS

 This is the first portfolio, well site actually, that I've created in the cloud using AWS and ReactJS, following a tutorial on acloudguru.

+## Technologies Used

+- Brew
+- Git and Github
+- SSH